Grand Teton Weather - Climbing Decision Support Page

 Mountain-Forecast.com

 We mention this website because it provides a forecast for the summit which, we think, no one else does.
 Accuracy is a coin flip.
-They are sometimes close to observed weather or wildly off the mark.
+They're sometimes close to observed weather.
+Sometimes wildly off the mark like any forecast.
 While Mountain-Forecast will sometimes nail a summit forecast, we still prefer the NWS forecast for the Lower Saddle.
-We usually take a look at their forecast and compare it to what we observe later just out of curiosity.
+Again, there's no harm in checking more than one forecast source even if it's just out of curiosity.

 ~~~~~~~~~~~